Thornhill (band): Bodies (2024–present)

 On 29 February 2024, the band released a new single titled "Obsession", and on 21 November 2024, the band released another single titled "Nerv".

 On 30 January 2025, the group announced their third studio album, Bodies, scheduled for release on 4 April 2025.
 The announcement was accompanied by the single "Silver Swarm".
 On 11 April 2025, Thornhill embarked on their North American headline tour.

-Later that year, Thornhill announced they were dropping off a North American tour headlined by LANDMVRKS.
+Later that year, Thornhill announced they were dropping out of a North American tour headlined by LANDMVRKS, citing an "unexpected [touring] opportunity" as the reason.
 They were replaced by NOVELISTS.
-Thornhill were then announced as tour support for Sleep Token's Even in Arcadia North America tour.
+Shortly afterwards, Thornhill were announced as tour support for Sleep Token's Even in Arcadia North America tour.

 Before the tour began, Thornhill released a new single titled "Mercia" along with a cinematic music video.
-This single was later revealed to be from Bodies X, a remix album of Bodies, featuring artists such as vianova, Northlane, Zetra and Landon Tewers of The Plot In You.
+This single was later revealed to be from Bodies X, a remix album of Bodies releasing on 7 November, featuring artists such as vianova, Northlane, Zetra, and Landon Tewers of The Plot In You.
 The band described the album as "a remix record where each track is reimagined by one of our friends or creatives that we admire."

+Musical style and influences

+The band's music has described as alternative metal, metalcore, "alternative metalcore", nu metalcore and progressive metalcore.
+Influences include bands and artists such as Deftones, Nine Inch Nails, My Ticket Home, Ocean Grove, Radiohead, Red Hot Chili Peppers, Queens of the Stone Age, Justin Timberlake, Black Eyed Peas, Crooks, Jeff Buckley, Metallica, the Smashing Pumpkins, Jordan Rakei, Thrice, Arcane Roots, Structures, Karnivool, Northlane, Bring Me the Horizon, Gorillaz, Joey Valence & Brae, Elvis Presley, Gwen Stefani and Silverchair.